cibr-jyu/meggie_sourceanalysis/README.md

 ## Installation:

 1. Activate the meggie environment
+2. Install deps: python -m pip install pyvistaqt nibabel traitlets
-2. Install: python -m pip install meggie\_sourceanalysis
+3. Install: python -m pip install meggie\_sourceanalysis

 If everything went fine, meggie should now recognize the plugin and you can enable it from the settings.